balazsbotond/urlcat/README.md

 ## Why?

-When we call an HTTP API, we usually need to add dynamic parameters to the URL:
+When I call an HTTP API, I usually need to add dynamic parameters to the URL:

 ~~~js
 const API_URL = 'https://api.example.com/';